AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ## Add the form to a page

-CDS Integration provides a custom Twig tag, `{% form %}`, to add CRM forms to WordPress pages.
+CDS Integration provides a custom Twig tag, {% raw %}`{% form %}`{% endraw %}, to add CRM forms to WordPress pages.
 When you add a CRM form to a page, you need to know its form registration ID -- it is specified in the list of form registrations.

 {% raw %}
 ``` twig